Cloufield/CTGCatalog/README.md

 # CTGCatalog

 Complex Trait Genetics Catalog :
-- A collection of commonly used resources for analysis in complex trait genetics.
+- A collection of commonly used resources for analysis in complex trait genetics, including reference data, publicly sumstats and commonly used tools.
 - All entries in this repo are manually curated.
+---
 - Reference_data :
   - commonly used reference data.
   - databases for Complex Trait Genetics.